Academic Regulations

 - No transfer credit will be accepted for courses taken while a student is suspended from Washington University for violations of the University Student Conduct Code or Academic Integrity policy.

-BSBA students may enroll in one University College course per semester.
-However, these units will not count toward the 120 units needed for the BSBA degree nor toward a student's GPA.
+BSBA students may enroll in one course in the School of Continuing & Professional Studies per semester.
+However, these units will not count toward the 120 units needed for the BSBA degree nor toward the student's GPA.

 Pre-Matriculation Units

 Pre-matriculation units are earned before the student's enrollment at Washington University as a first-year student.
-These units would include Advanced Placement (AP) examinations, International Baccalaureate (IB) programs, British Advanced (A) Levels, and college credit earned after the student's junior year in high school.
+These units would include Advanced Placement (AP) examinations, International Baccalaureate (IB) programs, British Advanced (A) Levels, and college credit earned after the student's sophomore year in high school.
 These units will be noted on the student's transcript.
 The maximum number of pre-matriculation units awarded is 15.
 These pre-matriculation credits will transfer as general elective course work and will not satisfy any distribution requirements.
-All BSBA students and second majors will be required to take DAT 120 Managerial Statistics I, even when AP credit is earned for Math 2200 Elementary Probability and Statistics.
+If a student takes a course in residence for which they have already received AP credit, the AP credit will be removed automatically.
+All BSBA students and second majors will be required to take DAT 120 Managerial Statistics I, even when AP credit is earned for SDS 2200 Elementary Probability and Statistics.

 Olin Undergraduate Student Handbook